visit-dav/visit-website/pages/visit-top-50.md

 On this page, we present various examples of using VisIt at scale.
-We would like to keep this information up to date, so we encourage anyone who is aware of good examples to please feel welcome to send email to visit-users@ornl.gov with information you would like to add to this page.
+We would like to keep this information up to date, so we encourage anyone who is aware of good examples to please feel welcome to post a message to our [discussions](https://github.com/visit-dav/visit/discussions) with information you would like to add to this page.

 Mz=Million Zones (10<sup>6</sup>), Bz=Billion Zones (10<sup>9</sup>), Tz=Trillion Zones (10<sup>12</sup>)